Definition at line 16 of file hips.h.

 private |

-Projects HiPS parcel values and densities back onto the flow particles.
+Projects HiPS parcel values and densities back onto the flow particles (CFD cells).

 This function reverses the projection process, redistributing both the values and densities stored in the HiPS parcels back to the flow particles.
 It ensures conservation of both the property values and densities, maintaining consistency between the HiPS parcels and flow particles.